Kubware/kub-cpp-logger/README.md

 # Kubware C++ Logger

-**WARNING - UNDER DEVELOPMENT!!! - do not use until it is stable version**
+**WARNING - UNDER DEVELOPMENT!!! - do not use until it is stable version!!!**

 **Kubware C++ Logger** is simple console or file logger with basic 6 levels of severenity: